happycube/cxadc-linux3/README.md

 `2` = 40 MHz 8bit

+**Note!**

+`40/20mhz modes` have a rare chance of working on stock cards with there stock crystal its recommended to physically replace the stock crystal with an ABLS2-40.000MHZ-D4YF-T to archive said abbility.

 Alternately, enter 2 digit values (like 20), that will then be multiplied by 1,000,000 (so 20 = 20,000,000sps), with the caveat that the lowest possible rate is a little more than 1/3 the actual